Uruguay entry requirements for Jordan passport holders

 Hotel booking or host invitation

-Officers may ask where you are staying.
-Have a hotel reservation confirmation or a letter from your host ready — a simple printout or email works.Recommended
+Officers sometimes ask where you're staying.
+Have a hotel confirmation or a letter from your host with their contact details and address.
+A simple Airbnb booking printout is fine.Recommended

 Proof of funds